J-1 Visa Behavioral Health Specialist Jobs

 Confirm the home residency requirement before accepting an offer

 Behavioral Health Specialist J-1 placements at publicly funded institutions often trigger the two-year home residency requirement under INA section 212(e).
-Clarify this with your designated sponsor before signing an offer, as it affects any future H-1B or green card pathway.
+Clarify this with your designated sponsor before signing an offer, as it affects any future H-1B visa or green card pathway.

 Align your training plan with DOL occupational standards